andyk/andyk.github.io/_posts/2025-02-24-laude-salon.md

 ---
 layout: post
-title: "The first Laude Salon: a conversation about researchers shaping AI"
+title: "The first Laude Salon: on researchers shaping AI"
 description: "A conversation about how researchers can shape the AI agenda"
 ---